 Florida is an “equitable distribution” state.
 However, certain assets, such as property owned prior to the marriage or items acquired through inheritance during the marriage may not be considered marital property.
 A divorce attorney will be able to sort out your assets.

 As for debts, any debts your spouse signed during your marriage will be owned by both of you, even if you never signed the papers.
-Any debt brought into the marriage by your spouse (such as student loans) is not considered your responsibility.
+Debts brought into the marriage by your spouse, like student loans, are not your responsibility.

 How will alimony and child support be handled?